The Power Of Friendship: Enhancing Mental And Physical Health

 The American Psychological Association (APA) notes that cultural values often prioritize romantic relationships, but friendships may be just as important to overall well-being and health

-Research suggests that friendships can protect against illnesses and promote longevity by positively affecting the way we respond to stress, since stress tends to be associated with various health conditions
+Research suggests that friendships have the power to protect against illnesses and promote longevity by positively affecting the way we respond to stress, since stress tends to be associated with various health conditions.

 Many of the positive effects of friendships seem to be tied to qualities like trust, support, and intimacy